Enhancement Tools¶

 Zoom: this value rescales the overall image size (1st-order correction).
 Negative values zoom out of the image, while positive values zoom in.

-Brighten: this control adjusts the brightness in image corners.
+Brighten: this control adjusts the brightness in image corners (vignetting).
 Negative values decrease the brightness image corners, while positive values increase it.

-To help you to choose the best filter settings, the widget dialog illustrates with a thumbnail preview the distortion correction applied to a crossed mesh pattern.
-The values you apply to your image will be saved and come up with the same values as default the next time you call the tool.
+To help you to choose the best filter settings, the tool provides a thumbnail preview of the distortion correction applied to a crossed mesh pattern.
+The values you apply to your image will be saved and tool will default to the same values the next time it is called.

 Note

-To help you finding the best correction the tool provides a vertical and horizontal guide.
+To help you find the best correction, the tool provides a vertical and horizontal guide.
 Move the mouse cursor in the image preview to display the dashed lines guide.
-Move the cursor to an important place in the image like the sea level or a building border and press the left mouse button for freeze the dashed lines position.
+Move the cursor to an important place in the image like the level of the sea or the edge of a building and press the left mouse button to freeze the position of the dashed lines.
 Now, adjust the barrel/pincushion correction to align with the guide.

-When using pincushion correction the resulting image will have a black border in the corner.
-You will need to cut this out with a crop tool available in
+Applying pincushion corrections can produce a black border in the corners of the image.
+You will need to cut out the corners with a crop tool available in the Image Editor menu

-Image Editor menu or via the zoom slider of this dialog.On most images using the barrel correction is enough, however with some shots such as front images, frames, paintings, the next logical step is to use perspective correction to make all the angles 90 degrees.
+or via the zoom slider of this dialog.Barrel correction is enough for most images, however with some shots such as the front of buildings or paintings may also benefit from perspective correction to make all the angles 90 degrees.
 Note that when you hold your camera by hand you almost always introduce some kind of slight perspective distortion.
+See Perspective Adjustment for more information.

 Vignetting Correction¶